On the Noisy Gradient Descent that Generalizes as SGD: The gradient noise of SGD

-For mini-batch sampled with replacement, the SGD sampling noise $\Vcal_{\text{sgd}}^{\prime}$ satisfies
+For mini-batch sampled with replacement, the SGD sampling noise $\Vcal_{\sgd}^{\prime}$ satisfies

-\end{proposition} The proof is left in Section~\ref{sec:pf-sampling-noise} of the Supplementary Materials.
+\end{prop} The proof is left in Section~\ref{sec:pf-sampling-noise} of the Supplementary Materials.
 If not stated otherwise, we focus on SGD with replacement in the remaining parts.
-However, our arguments hold for both of them with small modifications.
+However, our arguments hold for both of them with mild modifications.

-\subparagraph{Gradient noise} From the viewpoint of sampling noise, the \emph{gradient noise} of SGD is the multiplication of the gradient matrix and its sampling noise,
+\textbf{Gradient noise}~ From the viewpoint of sampling noise, the \emph{gradient noise} of SGD is the multiplication of the gradient matrix and its sampling noise,